hakeemsm/AdvancedLaneFinding/writeup_template.md

 #### 1. Distortion-corrected image.

-The distortion correction code can be found in cell 5 of the IPython notebook.
+The distortion correction code can be found in the method `undistort_img` method in `AdvancedLaneFinding` class.
 To demonstrate this step, I applied the `cv2.undistort()` to one of the test images like this one:
 ![alt text][image2]

 #### 2. Color and gradient thresholded binary image.

 First, Gradient threshold was calculated by applying sobel, magnitude and direction gradient to the input image after it was converted to gray scale.
 The code for these three calculations can be found in cells 8, 9 and 10 of the IPython notebook.
 A minimum threshold of 0 and max of 255 was used for all three computations with a kernel size of 3.
-The `combined_grad()` function in cell 11 applies all three gradients to the input image and returns a filtered image from the output of the three transforms.
+The `combined_grad()` method applies all three gradients to the input image and returns a filtered image from the output of the three transforms.

 Color transforms are applied after gradient using both HLS and RGB channels.
 The S channel from HLS and R from RGB were selected since they do a better job at detecting lane lines of any color and width.
 Code for these two transforms is in cells 13 and 14 of the IPython notebook

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in methods `hls_thresh` and `rgb_thresh ` of the `AdvancedLaneFinding` class)

 ![alt text][image3]

 #### 3. Perspective transform

-Perspective transform for images is done by the class `Perspective_Transform` and the two included methods in it, `transform()` and `inverse_transform()`.
-This class can be found in cell 16 of the IPython notebook.
-The constructor in the class takes the source and destination points as the input parameters and stores them as local variables.
+Perspective transform for images is done by the method `transform`.
 The transform is done from the two methods on the input image by calling `cv2.warpPerspective()` method from the OpenCV library.

-Here is a [link to the cell](./AdvancedLaneFinding.ipynb#warp-pts) containing source & destination points for warp
+Here is a [link to the cell](./AdvancedLaneFinding.ipynb#Camera-Calibration) containing source & destination points for warp

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.